mikepierce/GNU-bc-Functions/README.md

   - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
   - Update the **Conventions** section to function as a CONTRIBUTING.md for anyone who wants to contribute.
   - Replace the discrete combinatorics functions (factorial, pick, choose, etc) with continuous (analytic?) analogous so I can remove the PRINT statements.
-    Related: `pow` breaks on zero (`pow(0, 1/n)`) and could be made more robust.
-  - Address issues with the numerical integration `integrate` function:
-    There must be a way to remove the need for the parameter `n`, Also, I'm concerned this function is inaccurate for large values of |b–a|.
   - Add a function that finds constructable algebraic approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
-  - Add a numerical derivative function (see [this](https://en.wikipedia.org/wiki/Five-point_stencil)).
   - Browse the [NIST Digital Library of Mathematical Functions](https://dlmf.nist.gov) for thoughts.

 ## Allusions